High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 \subsection{Analysis of circuit depth and gate complexity}

-We first discuss the gate complexity for general Hamiltonians in \autoref{sec:gate_complexity_analysis_subsec}.
-In \autoref{sec:circ_compile}, we analyse the circuit depth and gate complexity for various Hamiltonians of physical relevance when using either our method or other early fault-tolerant quantum algorithms.
-A comparison with a focus on circuit depth for each elementary block is shown in \autoref{table:hamil_dep_cost} which supports the results in \autoref{table:dep_cost_tot}.
+We first discuss the gate complexity for general Hamiltonians.
+Then we analyse the circuit depth and gate complexity for various Hamiltonians of physical relevance when using either our method or other early fault-tolerant quantum algorithms.
+A comparison with a focus on circuit depth for each elementary block is shown in \autoref{table:hamil_dep_cost}.